Kenya Family Holidays

 Nestled in the shadows of Mount Kenya and surrounded by the indigenous forest, Kicheche Laikipia overlooks a beautiful waterhole which attracts an enormous amount of game throughout the year.
 This camp offers an uncrowded environment for your family to enjoy viewing of black rhino, elephant, cheetah, leopard, lion, and the occasional glimpse of rarer species of zebra, Hartebeest and oryx.
 Special trips can be arranged for your family to visit the Wildlife Educational Center and Chimpanzee Center, if you choose, you can have the opportunity to see the near extinct white rhinos and chimpanzees.
 An extremely memorable experience for every member of the family.
 The camp has just six custom designed, beautifully furnished tented suites giving everyone an exclusive and private experience.
 There is also a family tent option available.

 Kenya is amazing for multi-generational family travel.
 Many lodges can be taken exclusively providing the most private bonding experience for everyone.
 These lodges and camps have something to please every member of the family, there are game drives, horseback rides, balloon safaris, wildlife conservation habitats, and visits to villages of the Samburu tribe.
-If some members of your family prefer to relax during their vacation, Kenya has that too.
+If some members of your family prefer to relax during their holiday, Kenya has that too.
 There are gorgeous pools to cool off in, large decks to enjoy sundowners on, relaxing massages and exceptional organic meals to dine on.
 Something your family must try while in Kenya is sleeping under the glittering constellations on a luxurious “star bed”.
 You won’t spend a night this magical in many other places in the world.

 Recalling an era of luxury and quality, Cottar's returns to the original spirit and essence of safari, reminiscent of a golden era of romance, professional guiding, adventure and elegance.
 Your family will stay in authentic white canvas tents, which are spacious and luxuriously furnished with safari antiques from the 20s.
 For large families the private house is a great option.
 It can be taken exclusively, and has eight efficient staff, including a dedicated guide, discreet, attentive butler and masseuse for unbelievable complimentary massages, manicures and pedicures.
 Every member of the family will be well looked after at Cottar's.

 Borana Lodge offers a wide range of activities for your family to enjoy, including game drives, horse riding (for beginners and experienced riders alike!), mountain biking and helicopter expeditions.
 A very special thing about Borana is that a herd of over 2000 cattle live on the ranch, so your family can spend a day learning about the challenges of ranching.
 For those family members interested in more leisurely pursuits, the lodge has a beautiful infinity pool, a small boutique with locally produced craftwork (perfect for getting that special someone a souvenir), and a dining room where you can sample fresh produce from the ranch and fresh juices from the Borana orchard.
 No member of the family will be able to contain their excitement with an excursion to ‘pride rock’ the inspiration for the writers of Disney’s Lion King- a bush breakfast is a must here.
-If your family is traveling with children, the kitchen is very flexible can easily schedule earlier meals and create a more child-friendly menu.
+If your family is travelling with children, the kitchen is very flexible can easily schedule earlier meals and create a more child-friendly menu.
 Babysitting can also be arranged...

 Ol Donyo has exclusive access to a quarter of a million acres of one of the few remaining corners of wild Africa, the Mbirikani Group Ranch.
 The four pool villas are designed to be versatile and private, perfect for families.
 The lodge offers a private chef, in-room massages and same day laundry service.
 Make sure to spend a night on the rooftop “star bed” which allows for a unique sleep out experience whilst not leaving the luxury of your private suite.
 It’s a truly spellbinding experience.
 A highlight of Ol Donyo is all of the one-of-a-kind safari experiences on offer - during game drives, there can be surprise sundowners or afternoon tea in the middle of the bush, expeditions to the nearby Amboseli National park can be planned, as well as overnight horseback excursions and tracking with the resident bloodhound in a game of ‘hide and seek’.
 Staying at Ol Donyo Lodge will be unforgettable for every member of the family.

 Kenya is made for active families, there are so many ways to have an off-the-beaten-track experience.
 The wildlife, the landscape and safari are the focal points of Kenya.
 Your family can get the lay of the land from every perspective possible, there are game drives, walking safaris, horseback safaris, hiking, fishing, biking and the true treat of a hot air balloon safari.
 You can also choose to visit local schools and villages to learn about the fascinating culture of this vast and exciting country.
 And for the more adventurous families, we recommend fly camping to get an authentic, rustic experience.
-Your entire family is sure to have an exciting and educational vacation in Kenya.
+Your entire family is sure to have an exciting and educational holiday in Kenya.

 Kicheche offers an excellent game viewing experience away from the crowds.
 The camp is located in a prime wildlife area and game viewing starts right from the camp itself.
 The activities from Kicheche are based around game viewing and visits to a local village and school.
 All the guides have expert knowledge on local wildlife and folklore and are ideal companions on a day or night drive or even a walking safari.
 Balloon trips over the Mara can be arranged and the camp’s location lends itself to experiencing the famed wildebeest migration.
 A truly amazing excursion is a walking safari with an overnight stay in a fly-camp in the bush.
 This is an outstanding opportunity to see the Mara from a completely different perspective.